In Progress

 “Go to sleep you little baby…”

 More singing.
-Still a child’s voice but not Ruby that time.
+Still a child’s voice, but not Ruby’s.
 Another girl’s voice that was a shade deeper.

 Mourning slowly moved further down the hallway in the direction of the singing.

-“When you wake, you’ll have cake,” the new voice sang softly, slowly.
+“When you wake, you’ll have cake,” the new voice sang.

 Ruby had a friend with her?

-When she had almost reached the end of the hall, she stopped to listen.
+When Mourning had almost reached the end of the hall, she stopped to listen.

 “And all the pretty little horses…”

-And she didn’t want to get lost but the “shhh” that broke the silence as she carefully moved forward was louder.
+She didn’t want to get lost, but the “shhh” that broke the silence as she moved forward was louder.
 She was getting closer.

 Jon